adnan123k/Coin-profit-loss-calculator/README.md

 * install flutter
 * install ide for flutter(ex:vsocde)
 * open folder in the ide and go to main.dart in lib file
-* debug the code wether on your emulator or your physical phone
+* debug the code either on your emulator or your physical phone

 ## usage example: